 If you would like to schedule a visit we ask that you write us a letter (to 31167 Ferrier Ln., La Plata, MO 63549) or email (to BearcreekCLT@gmail.com) covering the points listed below, or call John Bambrick-Rust at 660-332-4026 with any other questions or for more information.

-- Your name, age, and gender and whether any children or pets will be traveling with you.
+- Your name, age, and pronoun preference, and whether any children or pets will be traveling with you.
 (Please tell us in advance if you will be bringing a pet!)

 - How you heard about Bear Creek Community

 - What dates you would like to visit, how long you would like to stay, and how flexible those dates are (and please consider whether temperature or weather will be an issue for you during your proposed dates)